MarkBaggett/504lab/docs/solution.md

 Press enter after you have killed the process.
 ```

 To kill the process with wmic I like to do it in two steps.
 The first step just displays the process to confirm to me that I typed my syntax properly.
-Then, once I know my syntax is complete, i press up arrow and change the word "list brief" to "delete".
+Then, once I know my syntax is complete, I press up arrow and change the word "list brief" to "delete".

 ```
 C:\Windows\system32>wmic process where (processid = 6392) list brief